 Digital Object Identifier (DOI)

 Graley, Devin N., "FUNCTIONAL ANALYSES: A COMPARISON OF ISOLATED AND SYNTHESIZED CONTINGENCIES" (2019).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 75.